DavHau/drv-parts/Readme.md

 # Benefits
 ## no more override functions
-Changing options of packages in nixpkgs can require chainging different override functions like this:
+Changing options of packages in nixpkgs can require chaining different override functions like this:
 ```nix
 {
   htop-mod = let